-- Completion of course and proctored exam requirements for program as outlined in the University Catalog at the time of acceptance. - Students must also successfully complete a minimum number of their required program credits with Aspen University as outlined below:

-- " Associate's and Bachelor's degree programs require a minimum of 30 credits. - Master's degree programs require a minimum of 18 credits.
-RN to MSN requires a minimum of 39 credits. - Master of Arts in Psychology and Addiction Counseling requires a minimum of 24 credits. - " Doctorate degree programs require a minimum of 51 credits.
+- Completion of course and proctored exam requirements for program as outlined in the University Catalog at the time of acceptance. - Students must also successfully complete a minimum number of their required program credits with Aspen University as outlined below: - " Associate's and Bachelor's degree programs require a minimum of 30 credits. - " Master's degree programs require a minimum of 18 credits. - > RN to MSN requires a minimum of 39 credits. - Master of Arts in Psychology and Addiction Counseling requires a minimum of 24 credits. - " Doctorate degree programs require a minimum of 51 credits. - " Doctor of Nursing Practice requires a minimum of 36 credits.